-- For the Atlantic, Gulf of Mexico, Caribbean, and Central Pacific areas, the requests can be: - ► Up to four 6-hourly fixes per day when a storm is within 500 nm of landfall and west of 55°W in the Atlantic. - Up to eight 3-hourly fixes per day when a storm is forecast to be within 300 nm of the U.S. coast, Hawaiian Islands, Puerto Rico, Virgin Islands, DOD installations, and other DOD assets when specified. - One synoptic surveillance mission per 24-hour period for potentially landfalling storms. - Investigative flights may be requested for disturbances in areas defined above, i.e., one or two flights per day dependent upon proximity of landfall and upon known or suspected stage of development. - Exceptions may be made when additional reconnaissance is essential to carry out warning responsibilities.
+- For the Atlantic, Gulf of Mexico, Caribbean, and Central Pacific areas, the requests can be: - < Up to four 6-hourly fixes per day when a storm is within 500 nm of landfall and west of 55EW in the Atlantic. - < Up to eight 3-hourly fixes per day when a storm is forecast to be within 300 nm of the U.S. coast, Hawaiian Islands, Puerto Rico, Virgin Islands, DOD installations, and other DOD assets when specified. - < One synoptic surveillance mission per 24-hour period for potentially landfalling storms. - In the Eastern Pacific, reconnaissance missions may be tasked when necessary to carry out warning responsibilities. - Investigative flights may be requested for disturbances in areas defined above, i.e., one or two flights per day dependent upon proximity of landfall and upon known or suspected stage of development. - Exceptions may be made when additional reconnaissance is essential to carry out warning responsibilities.